DruidGreeneyes/rivet-cluster.java/README.md

 #Rivet.java

-Random-Index Vectoring in Java.
+Cluster-backed Random-Index Vectoring in Java.
 Written in the voice of Mister Torgue.
-This works on my laptop but should currently be treated as non-functional unless you want to dig through the source on your own and make it work for you.
+This works on my laptop and on AWS, but should currently be treated as non-functional unless you want to dig through the source on your own and make it work for you.

 ##WHAT THE F$%K IS THIS!?!?